cgtm/weatherapp/README.md

 Please download the zip and unpack it, then `cd` into the new folder

-### Build
+### Install
 `npm install`

-The only assumption is, as the requirements state, "a node.js environment with the latest version installed", so I've developed this with node 6.5.0 which may mean there are problems if using an earlier version.
+The only assumption is, as the requirements state, "a node.js environment with the latest version installed", so I've developed this with node 6.5.0 and npm 3.10.7 which may mean there are problems if using an earlier version.
+Specifically, `npm install` can take up to five minutes when using node 4.x

 ### Test
 `npm test`